Zuehlke/software-engineering-corner/src/articles/react-context-nextjs-locale-switcher/index.md

 A layout is shared UI that wraps multiple pages.
 The key benefit of layouts is that they preserve state, remain interactive, and don’t re-render when a user navigates between pages that share the layout.

 The handling of the locale and internationalization, including routing, correctly switching localized strings stored in resource files as well as providing us with several useful hooks is handled by [next-intl](https://next-intl.dev/).
-You don't have to worry about the details, just note here that we are wrapping our pages in a `NextIntlClientProvider`, a context provider that comes with the plugin and enables the beforementioned hooks to access the current locale, regardless of where they are located in the render tree, as long as they are a child component of this provider and a client-side component.
+You don't have to worry about the details, just note here that we are wrapping our pages in a `NextIntlClientProvider`, a context provider that comes with the plugin and enables the aforementioned hooks to access the current locale, regardless of where they are located in the render tree, as long as they are a child component of this provider and a client-side component.
 You can also see that we are rendering a `Navigation` and a `LocaleSwitcher` component in the layout here.

 Let's recap the setup so far: We have two pages, an overview page where we show a list of blog articles, a blog article page where we show a single blog article and finally a layout containing shared code between the two pages containing our locale switcher.

 Regardless of what our locale switcher component looks like, it will need at least two key pieces of information to correctly resolve the URLs of our article page for other languages if we want to give users a fully localized experience:

-1. The current pathname resp. article page we are on, e.g. `/blog/healthy-eating`
+1. The current pathname or article page we are on, e.g. `/blog/healthy-eating`
 2. The slug of the article in the other languages it is available in, e.g. `gesund-essen` for the German version or `une-alimentation-saine` for the French version

 And here is where our problem(s) presents itself: